 Allow for encoding optimization.
 If the PDF file has poor encoding, this option may cause character loss.

 Set the first page number for the imported content, by setting how far you want the offset.
-For example, if you want the imported PDF file to begin at page one of your ebook, then you do not need an offset.
+For example, if you want the imported PDF file to begin on page one of your ebook, then you do not need an offset.
 Leave it set at 0.
 If your imported pdf is meant to be the seventh page in your ebook, set the page offset to 6.
 It will be pushed 6 pages, from page 1 to page 7.

 New page number - 1 = Page Offset